Projects: ST2106.201 / CHN0250D / T031701C

 A public meeting was held during the initial design phase on November 15, 2022, at the Chandler Downtown Library.
 For more information about past public meetings and displays, please contact Teresa Makinen.

-Crews have begun work on the second phase of the Frye Road Protected Bike Lanes Project, on Frye Road from just east of Hamilton Street to just east of Arizona Avenue.
-Work in this segment will initially take place on the north side of Frye Road, and then move to the south side of Frye Road, with the following current schedule:
+Crews are currently working on the second phase of the Frye Road Protected Bike Lanes Project, on Frye Road from just east of Hamilton Street to just east of Arizona Avenue.
+Work in this segment is currently on the north side of Frye Road, and will then move to the south side of Frye Road, with the following current schedule:

 Visit sewer manhole rehabilitation for information.